 They absolutely have their place but for guys, ironic selfies are far more effective than a pouty MySpace pose.

 Even if you’re a professional model and know how to take a great photo, male selfies are still a little awkward.
-Especially when you haven’t met each other just yet, it’s not a great decision.
+Especially when you haven’t met each other just yet and you don't know how to start a Tinder conversation with a photo, it’s not a great decision.

 It’s been months since I last sent a selfie to a Tinder match, here’s how it went: